-In crash testing, the Pilot earns a Top Safety Pick+ from the IIHS, but it received only an Acceptable rating for headlamps, so be careful at night.
-It gets five stars overall from the NHTSA, with four stars from frontal crash results.
+In crash testing, the 2017 Pilot earned a Top Safety Pick+ from the IIHS, but it received only an Acceptable rating for headlamps.
+It got five stars overall from the NHTSA, with four stars from frontal crash results.

 Safety equipment includes a wide-angle rearview camera, and as the models increase in price, more equipment is added, including blind-spot monitors, a LaneWatch camera with a wide view down the right side of the car, a multi-rearview camera, adaptive cruise control, lane-departure warning, active lane control, road-departure warning, and forward-collision warnings with automatic emergency braking.
 Also, it won’t go into gear if the driver’s seat belt is unlatched or the door is open.

-With front-wheel drive and the 6-speed automatic, the 2017 Honda Pilot is EPA-rated at 19 miles per gallon City, 27 Highway, and 22 Combined.
+With front-wheel drive and the 6-speed automatic, the Honda Pilot is rated by the EPA at 19 miles per gallon City, 27 Highway, and 22 Combined.
 One less mpg with all-wheel drive.
 The 9-speed transmission improves that by about one mile per gallon.
-In our long-term road-test Pilot, we’re seeing 19 mpg Combined.

 Prices shown are manufacturer suggested retail prices only and do not include taxes, license, or doc fee.
 Manufacturer vehicle accessory costs, labor and installation vary.
 Please contact us with any questions.